-It's clearly up for debate as to what is next likely to face the chop at Netflix but one show with a target on its back is Aziz Ansari's Master of None.
+It's clearly up for debate as to what is next likely to face the chop at Netflix, however, one show with a target on its back is Aziz Ansari's Master of None.
 Following a four-year gap between seasons two and three and the latest season failing to set the world on fire, this might be the last we see of Dev Shah.
 Speaking of seeing less of Dev, that in itself might be another contributing factor.

-Season three, named Master of None Presents: Moments in Love, took lead character Dev out of the spotlight (though Aziz Ansari still directed and co-wrote all episodes) to focus on Denise and Alicia, to mixed critical reception.
-The reason for this was because of the allegations made against Aziz Ansari in 2018, so many expected season two to actually be the last.
+Season three, named Master of None Presents: Moments in Love, took lead character Dev out of the spotlight (though Aziz Ansari still directed and co-wrote all episodes) to focus on Denise and Alicia, which drew mixed critical reception.
+The reason for this was because of the allegations (opens in new tab) made against Aziz Ansari in 2018, so many expected season two to actually be the last.
 All of this combined could spell the end of Master of None for good.

 We'll be updating this piece (hopefully not that often) every time the streaming platform cancels a new show, so make sure to check back.
 In the meantime, here's the best Netflix series of 2022 so far.